 All: Blessed are you, God of all life, through your goodness we have this bread and wine and our own lives to offer as our gifts to you at the stable.
 Through this sacred meal and the gifts of faith, hope and love may we become your Presence for all.
 Amen.

 All Sing: We are holy holy holy (x3) We are whole; You are holy holy holy (x3) You are whole; I am holy (x3) I am whole; We are holy holy holy (x3) We are whole.

 All: Come Holy Spirit and settle on this bread and wine.
 Fill them with the holiness and wholeness of our living Brother our Cosmic Christ born in a stable and living in the center of our souls today.

 All: On the night before he died, while at supper with his friends, Jesus took bread, broke it, and shared it with those present, saying, “Take this, all of you, and eat.
 This is my body which will be broken for you.”
 (Pause)

 Then Jesus took a cup of wine and shared it with those present, saying, “Take this all of you and drink.
 This is the cup of my life-blood.
 Do this in memory of me.”

 All (2nd Invocation of Spirit, with hand on each other’s shoulder): Come Holy Spirit to rest on us.
-Refreshed from our worship together and joined with Jesus’ parents Joseph and Mary, angels, shepherds, and the wise ones; may we extend your Love and peace to all we meet.
+Refreshed from our worship together and joined with Jesus’ parents Joseph and Mary, angels, shepherds, and the wise ones; may we extend your Love and peace to all we meet in this time of Covid.
 Amen

 Prayer of Jesus “Our Father and Mother”